meterXu/selenium-ide/docs/introduction/faq.md

 #### Why do I need to step through a "Save as" flow everytime I want to save my project?
 #### Why do I need to overwrite a previously saved file?

-All of these questions are part of the same problem -- as a browser extension Selenium IDE does not have access to the file system.
+All of these questions are part of the same problem -- as a browser extension JetRecord does not have access to the file system.
 The only way to offer "save" functionality is through downloading the file.
 This issue will be resolved when the IDE moves to a native application.
 This will give the IDE premier filesystem access, which will enable it to offer a polished "save" experience.

 If you want to stay updated, you can follow along with [issue 363](https://github.com/SeleniumHQ/selenium-ide/issues/363).

 ### How to install the IDE behind strict Proxy/Firewall?

 In some situations you may not have full public internet access (such as behind a "Corporate Proxy or Firewall").
-In those environments you will need to obtain a copy of the built Selenium IDE ZIP file in order to record automated test scripts.
+In those environments you will need to obtain a copy of the built JetRecord ZIP file in order to record automated test scripts.
 This is available on GitHub's "Releases" section here:

 https://github.com/SeleniumHQ/selenium-ide/releases